webplumbr/elastic-blog/README.md

 # Elasticsearch powered blog bundle for Symfony 2 Projects

+If you are thinking of migrating your Wordpress blog or even starting a blogging platform to something that uses No-SQL, then give this bundle a try.
+It uses ElasticSearch for full-text search capabilities and stores your blog posts and associated users, tags, comments as JSON documents within ElasticSearch.

+Before you jump in, please read the following:

+## To do
+1. Ability to grab associated media assets (video/image/attachments) from your Wordpress XML and save them locally (what this means: you won't be able to migrate your media assets yet to this platform)
+2. Presently does not preserve your Wordpress categories and pages (what this means: your wordpress categories and pages won't be imported)

 ## Requirements
 1. PHP version 5.5 or above
 2. [ElasticSearch](https://www.elastic.co/downloads/elasticsearch) version >= 1.0